What is a Business Auto Loan?

 How do Business Auto Loans work?

-Business auto loans are like most loan types, except the funds usually go directly to the seller.
+Business auto loans are similar to other loan types, except the funds usually go directly to the seller.
 Whether you’re using an equipment loan or a business auto loan, the process usually goes like this:

 - Get the invoice from the vehicle seller, whether a dealership or a private seller.